-Keystroke: c from Document menu.
+Keystroke: Select from menu.

 As you probably know by now, the Document Menu is used for settings that you want to apply to the current open document.
 On this menu you can configure your embosser for the current job, set up page numbering, and modify or add styles for current use.
 If you have a combination of settings that you frequently use, instead of applying them repeatedly to each document, you can enter them all using the Document menu and then create a new template for them using the Create Template command.

 The Create Template dialog box saves, for future use, all the current settings in the Document menu.

 You normally do this before you start adding text into the current document.
 However, if you want you can also include "boiler plate" text in your new template, that is, text that you always place into your documents, before you save it.

 Your custom template can also store custom settings for a Table of Contents.

 Note that this single dialog covers two major functions, to: (1) Create a New Template, or (2) Replace an Existing Template.

 Create New Template: The first control is a text box for you to name the new template.
 If you are replacing an existing template, tab to the next field instead.

 Replace Existing Template: This list box contains all the existing templates, whether standard or custom.
 After adding a custom template, it appears in this list, and you can select it to be replaced/updated with your new settings.
 Templates are displayed in alphabetical order.